udayangi/website-WONDER-OF-ASIYA-hotel/README.md

 # website-WONDER-OF-ASIYA-hotel
-this web site created Hotel which consist of a Restaurant and accommodation using html,css,java script.
+this web site created Hotel which consist of a Restaurant and accommodation using html,css.